 The Audit Committee evaluates the performance of our independent registered public accounting firm each year and determines whether to reengage them or consider other firms.
 In doing so, the Audit Committee considers the auditor's service quality and efficiency, capability, technical expertise and knowledge of our operations and industry.
 In addition, the Audit Committee is involved in the selection of our independent registered public accounting firm's lead engagement partner and ensures that the mandated rotation of the lead partner occurs routinely.
-Upon recommendation of the Audit Committee, the Board has appointed Ernst & Young Ltd. to serve as our independent registered public accounting firm for the 2018 fiscal year.
+Upon recommendation of the Audit Committee, the Board has appointed Ernst & Young Ltd. to serve as our independent registered public accounting firm for the 2019 fiscal year.
 We have engaged Ernst & Young Ltd. in this capacity continuously since 1993.

-In accordance with Bermuda law, our shareholders have the authority to approve the In accordance with permitual away or shareholders have the automity to approve the appointment of our independent registered public accounting firm and a proposal will be submitted to the shareholders at the Annual Meeting for approval of the nomination of Ernst & Young Ltd. Shareholders at the Annual Meeting will also be asked to vote to refer the determination of the auditor's remuneration to the Board.
-Ernst & Young Ltd. served as
+In accordance with Bermuda law, our shareholders have the authority to approve the appointment of our independent registered public accounting firm and a proposal will be submitted to the shareholders at the Annual Meeting for approval of the nomination of Ernst & Young Ltd. Shareholders at the Annual Meeting will also be asked to vote to refer the determination of the auditor's remuneration to the Board.
+Ernst & Young Ltd. served as our independent auditor for the 2018 fiscal year.